Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Post-Processing-Lens-Distortion.md

 **Lens Distortion** uses the [Volume](Volumes.html) framework, so to enable and modify **Lens Distortion** properties, you must add a **Lens Distortion** override to a [Volume](Volumes.html) in your Scene.
 To add **Lens Distortion** to a Volume:

-1. In the Scene or Hierarchy view, select the GameObject that contains the Volume component to view it in the Inspector.
+1. In the Scene or Hierarchy view, select a GameObject that contains a Volume component to view it in the Inspector.
 2. In the Inspector, navigate to **Add Override > Post-processing** and click on **Lens Distortion**.
 HDRP now applies **Lens Distortion** to any Camera this Volume affects.

 ## Properties